Pediatric Brain Tumor miRNA Profiling for the Cohort of Children’s Brain Tumor Network SpecimensEmail Principal Investigator

 What is the impact of this project?

-Why the CBTN request is important to this project?
+Why is the CBTN request important to this project?

 The Children's Brain Tumor Network contributed to this project by providing RNA samples for the generation of miRNAseq.

-Children’s Hospital of Philadelphia
+Children’s Hospital of PhiladelphiaJoined on

-Childhood craniopharyngiomas are rare tumors usually found near the pituitary gland (a pea-sized organ at the bottom of the brain that controls other glands) and the hypothalamus (a small cone-shaped organ connected to the pituitary gland by nerves).Craniopharyngiomas are usually part soli
+Childhood craniopharyngiomas are rare tumors usually found near the pituitary gland (a pea-sized organ at the bottom of the brain that controls other glands) and the hypothalamus (a small cone-shaped organ connected to the pituitary gland by nerves).Craniopharyngiomas are usually part solid mass and

-Medulloblastomas comprise the vast majority of pediatric embryonal tumors and by definition arise in the posterior fossa, where they constitute approximately 40% of all posterior fossa tumors.
-Other forms of embryonal tumors each make up 2% or less of all childhood brain tumors.The clinica
+Medulloblastomas comprises the vast majority of pediatric embryonal tumors and by definition arise in the posterior fossa, where they constitute approximately 40% of all posterior fossa tumors.
+Other forms of embryonal tumors each make up 2% or less of all childhood brain tumors.The clinical feature

-High-grade Gliomas (HGG) in children nearly always result in a dismal prognosis.
-Although novel therapeutic approaches are currently in development, preclinical testing has been limited, due to a lack of pediatric specific HGG preclinical models.
+High-grade Gliomas (HGG) or astrocytomas in children nearly always result in a dismal prognosis.
+Although novel therapeutic approaches are currently in development, preclinical testing has been limited, due to a lack of pediatric-specific HGG preclinical models.
 These models are needed to help test

 Central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT) is a very rare, fast-growing tumor of the brain and spinal cord.
 It usually occurs in children aged three years and younger, although it can occur in older children and adults.
-About half of these tumors form in the cerebellum
+About half of these tumors form in the cerebellum or

-Low-Grade astrocytomas are the most common cancer of the central nervous system in children.
+Low-Grade Gliomas also called astrocytomas are the most common cancer of the central nervous system in children.
 They represent a heterogeneous group of tumors that can be discovered anywhere within the brain or spinal cord.
 Although surgical resection may be curative, up to 20% of children still su

 Ependymomas arise from ependymal cells that line the ventricles and passageways in the brain and the center of the spinal cord.
 Ependymal cells produce cerebrospinal fluid (CSF).
 These tumors are classified as supratentorial or infratentorial.
-In children, most ependymomas are infratentorial tumo
+In children, most ependymomas are infratentorial tumors

 Schwannoma is a rare type of tumor that forms in the nervous system.
 Schwannoma grows from cells called Schwann cells.
 Schwann cells protect and support the nerve cells of the nervous system.
 Schwannoma tumors are often benign, which means they are not cancer.
-But, in rare cases, they can become
+But, in rare cases, they can become can

 Children's Brain Tumor Network Pediatric Brain Tumor Proteomics Pilot

 Pediatric brain tumors are the leading cause of disease related death in children.
 Major factors contributing to treatment failures for children with brain tumors include: i) the lack of comprehensive molecular description of the disease and an associated dearth of integration of the tumors’ biologi

-Craniopharyngioma, Medulloblastoma, HGG, Atypical teratoid/rhabdoid tumor (AT/RT), LGG, Ependymoma, Ganglioglioma, DNET, Schwannoma
+Craniopharyngioma, Medulloblastoma, HGG, (AT/RT), LGG, Ependymoma, Ganglioglioma, DNET, Schwannoma